 Long mortises, grooves, and decorative features like this finger-hold are fast, easy, accurate and repeatable.

 A 1⁄2" round-nose bit was used to make the groove exactly 5" long.
+Scan the QR code to view some of our favorite specialty bits included in the Whiteside Specialty Bit Pack.

 Dovetails are fast and foolproof